Home/Meats/Frenched Lamb Rack

 MythLamb is too fatty to be healthy.+

-RealityWhile lamb does contain fat, it also provides essential nutrients and can be part of a balanced diet when consumed in moderation.
+RealityWhile lamb can be higher in fat, it also provides essential nutrients and can be part of a balanced diet when consumed in moderation.

 MythAll lamb is tough and chewy.+

-RealityWhen cooked properly, lamb, especially cuts like the Frenched rack, can be incredibly tender and flavorful.
+RealityWhen cooked properly, cuts like the Frenched rack are tender and flavorful.

 Healthy Recipes